 On some level, we are all afraid of failure.
-It's a natural instinct to want to succeed, to be proud of your work, and…well, to be able to brag about your accomplishments at class reunions rather than being reminded of our failures.
+It's a natural instinct to want to succeed, to be proud of your work, and to brag about your accomplishments at class reunions rather than being reminded of our failures.

-The sad truth is, into each life must come a little failure.
+Each life must come to a little failure.
 Your project may tank in the 11th hour.
 Your novel may stall in the second to last chapter.
-It's harsh, but true.
+It's harsh but true.

-Still, before you chuck your failed efforts into the dumpster and head off for consolatory ice cream, you may want to think about the unintended consequences your efforts might yield.
+Still, before you chuck your failed efforts into the dumpster and head off for consolatory ice cream, think about the unintended consequences your efforts might yield.

-Here are just a few examples of everyday items that might never had seen the light of day, if they had just stayed “failures.”
+Here are just a few examples of everyday items that might never have seen the light of day if they had just stayed “failures.”

 - Penicillin: When Alexander Fleming was looking for his wonder drug to cure diseases, he probably never thought it would look like mold.
-Yes, had Dr. Fleming been a little more tidy and a little less innovative, he might have just cleaned the mold from a contaminated Petri dish he found.
+Yes, had Dr. Fleming been a little tidier and a little less innovative, he might have just cleaned the mold from a contaminated Petri dish he found.
 Instead, he noticed it was dissolving all the bacteria around it and investigated further.
 Voila!
-Wonder drug.
+A disruptive innovation that became the wonder drug.

-- Pacemakers: Electrical engineer John Hopps was conducting research on hyperthermia when he discovered that if a heart stopped beating due to cooling, it could be started again by artificial stimulation.
+- Pacemakers: Electrical engineer John Hopps was conducting research on hyperthermia when he discovered that if a heart stopped beating because of cooling, it could be started again by artificial stimulation.
 This led to the invention of the pacemaker, and countless lives have been saved ever since.

 - Corn Flakes: What happened the last time you left a pot on the stove too long?
 When John Kellogg and his brother Will left a pot of boiled grain on the stove for several days, the resulting mess became the launching point for their famous breakfast cereal.